pablode/guc/README.md

 cmake --install . --component usdGlTF --config Release --prefix <USD_INSTALL_DIR>/plugin/usd
 ```

-> Note: the plugin only emits MaterialX materials if the `USDGLTF_ENABLE_MTLX` environment variable is set.
+glTF files can now be referenced as layers and opened with USD tooling.
+The _emitMtlx_ dynamic Sdf file format argument controls MaterialX material emission.

 ### License

 ```

-   Copyright 2022 Pablo Delgado Krämer
+   Copyright 2024 Pablo Delgado Krämer

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.